-Oil and natural gas companies and service companies such as road construction and drilling crews, are committed to being good neighbours through regular consultation and communication with local landowners and affected communities.
-These communities are not only where these companies operate, but also where their families live and work.
+Oil and natural gas companies and service companies such as road construction and drilling crews, are committed to being good neighbours through regular engagement and communication with local landowners and affected communities.
+These communities are not only where these companies operate, but often where their families live and work.
 By working together, the industry can have a positive and lasting impact including in support of economic reconciliation.

 Canada’s oil and natural gas industry supports local programs that help build strong, vibrant and healthy communities.